ronamit/colon3d/README.md

 The folder includes the following subfolders:

 * data_gcp/raw_datasets - raw datasets from external sources
-* data_gcp/datasets - processed datasets
+* data_gcp/datasets -  datasets, after processing, prepared to be used by the code
 * data_gcp/results - saved results of the experiments
 * data_gcp/models - saved weights of trained models